pschatzmann/arduino-audiokit/README.md

 ## Example Sketch

 Here is an example sketch that writes audio data to the audio kit board via I2S.
-By default I2S is set up as master, the CODEC as slave, the sample size is 16 bits and the sample rate is 44.1k/sec if you did not change the default settings.
+By default I2S is set up as master and the codec as slave, the sample size is 16 bits and the sample rate is 44.1k/sec - if you did not change the default settings.

 You can adjust these parameters by setting your requested values in the cfg below: